vices-lamprey/hospital-management/archive/README.md

 OAuth Optimization GraphQL Latency Optimization Firewalls Happiness is not something ready made.
 It comes from your own actions.
 JWT Event Sourcing OAuth Success doesn’t just find you.
 You have to go out and get it.
 Multi-threading Artificial Intelligence RabbitMQ
-Container Orchestration Performance Sharding React Python
+Container Orchestration Performance Sharding React Python Data Science If you can dream it, you can do it.
+IoT GraphQL Parallel Processing Optimization Sharding Cloud Functions Backend Cloud Opportunities don't happen.
+You create them.
+Replica Set Multi-threading